Oxford–AstraZeneca COVID-19 vaccine

+The vaccine is no longer in production.
+AstraZeneca withdrew its marketing authorizations for the vaccine from the European market in March 2024, and worldwide by May 2024.

 Medical uses

 The Oxford–AstraZeneca COVID-19 vaccine is used to provide protection against infection by the SARS-CoV-2 virus in order to prevent COVID-19 in adults aged 18 years and older.
 The medicine is administered by two 0.5 ml doses given by intramuscular injection into the deltoid muscle (upper arm).
 The initial course consists of two doses with an interval of 4 to 12 weeks between doses.
 The World Health Organization (WHO) recommends an interval of 8 to 12 weeks between doses for optimal efficacy.

 As of August 2021, there is no evidence that a third booster dose is needed to prevent severe disease in healthy adults.

 Effectiveness

-Preliminary data from a study in Brazil with 61 million individuals from 18 January to 30 June 2021 indicate that the effectiveness against infection, hospitalization and death is similar between most age groups, but protection against all these outcomes is significantly reduced in those aged 90 or older, attributable to immunosenescence.
+Preliminary data from a study in Brazil with 61 million individuals from January to June 2021, indicate that the effectiveness against infection, hospitalization and death is similar between most age groups, but protection against all these outcomes is significantly reduced in those aged 90 year of age or older, attributable to immunosenescence.

 A vaccine is generally considered effective if the estimate is ≥50% with a >30% lower limit of the 95% confidence interval.
 Effectiveness is generally expected to slowly decrease over time.

 Preliminary data suggest that the initial two-dose regimen is not effective against symptomatic disease caused by the Omicron variant from the 15th week onwards.
 A regimen of two doses of the Oxford–AstraZeneca vaccine followed by a booster dose of the Pfizer–BioNTech or the Moderna vaccine is initially about 60% effective against symptomatic disease caused by Omicron, then after 10 weeks the effectiveness drops to about 35% with the Pfizer–BioNTech and to about 45% with the Moderna vaccine.
 The vaccine remains effective against severe disease, hospitalization and death.